 Following Her Voice…

-2017 is a big year for Gwen as she gets set to release her latest album, ‘Once Upon a Time in The West’.
-The album consists of 18 tracks, all of which were written by Gwen and includes co-writers, Ashley Monroe, Lucie Silvas, Miranda Lambert & Anderson East.
-Gwen says that it encompasses all of her musical influences and describes it as if “Quentin Tarantino met Bonnie Raitt, Emmy Lou Harris & Brandy Carlisle and they made a record”.
-She hopes that the album’s “haunting melody & lyrics” will move you and provoke your imagination.
+2017 is a big year for Gwen as she gets set to release her latest album.
+Her first single off the album, “Cadillac,” is a song she penned with Miranda Lambert & April Lewis on a trip to California.
+Gwen co-wrote all of the tracks and says that it encompasses all of her musical influences and describes it as if “Quentin Tarantino met Bonnie Raitt, Emmy Lou Harris & Brandy Carlisle and they made a record.”
+She hopes that the album’s “haunting melody and lyrics” will move you and provoke your imagination.